tbosch/jasmine-ui/README.md

     * end of all css3 animations
 * To be placed where the run and waits functions can be placed in asynchronous jasmine tests.
 * Note that this can be extended by custom plugins.
+* Note that this does NOT wait in page reload situations.
+See the `waitsForReload()` function instead.

+#### `waitsForReload()`
+* Waits until the end of a page reload.
+To be called after a form submit, external navigation, ...
+* To be placed where the run and waits functions can be placed in asynchronous jasmine tests.

 ##### testframe()
 * Returns the loaded frame